Looking for information about your firm's panel status?

 Aviva Equity Release

-conveyancing panel and all set to complete a remortgage within the next week.
-My file does not contain a Mortgage Deed for the client to execute.
+conveyancing panel and all set to complete a purchase within the next week.
+I dont have a Mortgage Deed for the client to sign.

 to obtain standard documents.
-The CML Handbook incorporates a specific section for lenders to cite who to contact to obtain standard documents.
+The CML Handbook incorporates a specific inquiry for lenders to set out who to contact to obtain standard documents.

 Aviva Equity Release in their Part 2’s state:

-It is likely that you will need to quote the firm’s Aviva Equity Release solicitors panel reference.
+Don’t forget to disclose the firm’s Aviva Equity Release solicitors panel reference.

 Find a Lawyer on the Aviva Equity Release Solicitor Panel